284

 EdTech

 I led the establishment of an accessibility-first design system to improve usability and reduce user support calls.
-Working closely with the Product Manager, I redesigned two key user flows using the new component library.
+Working closely with the Product Manager, Product Owner, and FE architect, I redesigned two key user flows using the new component library.

 I led the establishment of an accessibility-first design system to improve usability and reduce user support calls.
-Working closely with the Product Manager, I redesigned two key user flows using the new component library.
+Working closely with the Product Manager, Product Owner, and FE architect, I redesigned two key user flows using the new component library.

 EdTech

 I led the establishment of an accessibility-first design system to improve usability and reduce user support calls.
-Working closely with the Product Manager, I redesigned two key user flows using the new component library.
+Working closely with the Product Manager, Product Owner, and FE architect, I redesigned two key user flows using the new component library.

 Team